- Location: Louisiana

 - A completed Application for License or Identification Card.

-- Two primary, or one primary and two secondary, proofs of identification.
+- Proofs of identification.
 The OMV recommends your birth certificate as a primary form and your Social Security card and a payroll stub as secondary forms.
 (If the name on your Social Security card doesn't match the name on your license or permit, you'll need to make the necessary changes with the Social Security Administration.)
 If you have a Louisiana ID card or driver's license with a photo and your Social Security number on it, that will fulfill all identification requirements.

 - Any court documents, marriage licenses, or divorce decrees as proof of any name changes.